-(Wait time must be equal or greater than .00125 seconds for 9600 baudrate.)
+(Wait time must be equal to or greater than .00125 seconds for 9600 baud rate.)

 The Unidex 1 will now be active and ready to receive a command.
 The Computer Interface will give no immediate response unless requested.
 A print command (section 5-7) can be used to verify activation.
 The optional Hand Held Terminal will respond immediately with a Menu Screen if only one unit has been activated.
-(Refer to chapter 4 for details on the Hand Held Terminal, and chapter 5 for details on Computer Interface.)
+(Refer to chapter 4 for details on the TI and TP Hand Held Terminals, and chapter 5 for details on Computer Interface.)